justin71213/2021_Lab_Study/Week2_StacksQueues/door/basic-calculator.md

 Implement a basic calculator to evaluate a simple expression string.

 The expression string contains:
-- non-negative integers
+- Integers
 - `+` operator
-- `-` operator
+- `-` operator, it could be used as a unary operation but it has to be followed by parentheses.
 - `*` operator
 - `/` operator
 - `^` operator
 - open `(` and closing parentheses `)`
-- empty spaces
+- ` ` empty spaces

-The integer division should truncate toward zero.

 You may assume that the given expression is always valid.
 All intermediate results will be in the range of [`-2147483648`, `2147483647`].